BWibrew/laravel-sitesettings/README.md

 ```

 ### Using scopes
 You can categories your settings into 'scopes'.
-Scopes use a simple 'dot' syntax on the setting name.
+Scopes use a simple dot syntax on the setting name.

-To assign or retrieve a setting in a scope, place the scope name in front of the setting name and separate them with a dot ('.'). e.g. `scope_name.setting_name`.
+To assign or retrieve a setting in a scope, place the scope name in front of the setting name and separate them with a
+dot: `scope_name.setting_name`.
 This works the same way with all methods which take a setting name as a parameter.

 There are also a number of extra methods used with scopes: